t-edson/Tito-s-Terminal/README.md

 Prompt detection is based on the fact that it is possible to completely identify the Prompt on a line, defining the initial and final characters that delimit it.

 In the figure shown, the characters "[" and "] $" have been defined for the prompt.
-In this way, the following Prompt can be recognized:
+In this way, the following prompts can be recognized:

 * [user @ host] $
 * [user @ localhost ~] $